 If your client is constantly asking for updates, e-mails, screenshots, time-tracking every single activity, you’re probably dealing with someone who wants to control every segment of your work.
 Stay away from these clients because they won’t give you the freedom of choice, and they never seem to be satisfied with work.

 When a client is always seeking changes, and constantly blames it on you, it means that he/she doesn’t know what he/she wants.
 Indecisive clients will always find you irresponsible for their inability to decide.

 Avoid clients which tend to give you more work once they set a price for the original job and all of sudden they remember three different things you need to do for them, which wasn’t a part of the original agreement.
 They’re just trying to get more for the same buck.

 9. No Collaboration

 When you start a project but the client doesn’t want to have anything to do with it, take this as a warning sign.
-This means they are unwilling to help, or they literally have no idea what the project is actually about and they are just a middleman for someone else.
+This means they are unwilling to help, or they have no idea what the project is actually about and they are just a middleman for someone else.

 10. Responsiveness Issues

-Beware of those clients which disappear right after you reach an agreement and start your project.
+Beware of those clients who disappear right after you reach an agreement and start your project.
 This is a big warning sign that you’re in it alone, and that they might even reappear out of the blue asking for the finished project.

 11. Avoiding Upfront Payments

 Some freelancing websites require you to lay down a small deposit on a project as a guarantee to the freelancer they are going to get paid for a successfully done project.
-IF you encounter a client that’s unwilling to do an upfront payment, making up excuses, be sure that he’s unwilling to pay for the entire project as well.
+If you encounter a client that’s unwilling to do an upfront payment, making up excuses, be sure that he’s unwilling to pay for the entire project as well.